49ers Defeat Seahawks 17-13 in McCaffrey's Return

 Third Quarter: Defensive Struggle

-San Francisco managed just a field goal in the quarter, with Moody connecting from 36 yards to tie the game at 10-10.
-McCaffrey showed flashes of his pre-injury form, contributing both as a runner and receiver in Purdy's balanced attack.
+San Francisco managed to score a field goal in this quarter, with Moody making a 36-yarder to tie the game at 10-10.
+McCaffrey showed signs of his old self, making plays as both a runner and receiver.

 Score after Q3: Tied 10-10